daverbk/studies/conspectus/docs/java/concurrency.md

 Every Java application runs as a single process, and each process can then have multiple threads within it.
 Every process has a heap, and every thread has a thread stack.

 ### Threads accessing memory

+Each thread has its own stack for local variables and method calls.
+One thread doesn't have access to another thread's stack.
+Every concurrent thread additionally has access to the process memory, or the heap.
+This is where objects and their data reside.
+This shared memory space allows all threads, to read and modify the same objects.
+When one thread changes an object on the heap, these changes are visible to other threads.

 ```mermaid
 block-beta